Dual Enrollment | Online

 What can I expect from Cairn Online courses?

 Our faculty has carefully designed the courses by considering what works best for the online learner.
-The modular design and asynchronous delivery (completing the work during the day, night, or weekend) enable you to complete your coursework at your convenience.
+The modular design and asynchronous delivery (completing the work during the day, night, or weekend) enable you to complete the coursework at your convenience.
 In most courses, interactive activities are typically due by Wednesday while the rest of the unit’s work is due by Sunday night.

 How do faculty participate in Cairn Online courses?